Optical Surface Specifications and Tolerances

 Catalog Molded Glass Collimating Optics

 Rochester Precision Optics produces standard aspheric collimating lenses in a wide range of focal lengths and numerical apertures which provide diffraction limited performance.
 Standard catalog lenses are offered with three broadband AR coatings covering wavelengths from 400nm – 1600nm.
 Custom broadband coatings, V-coatings and MgF2 can also be provided for your specific application.
 Click here for the chart showing our current offerings.
-Please contact sales for custom coatings.
+Please contact our team for custom coatings.

 ZEMAX Lens Designs and Catalog for Moldable Glasses